williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 {:.api .api-operation}

 <span class="api-uri-template api-uri-get"><span class="api-label">GET</span> /oauth2/v1/authorize</span>
+TODO: This isn't in postman.
+Mysti couldn't test.

 Starting point for the OpenId Connect flow.
-It authenticates user and returns an ID token along with an authorization grant to the client application as a part of the response the client might have requested.
+This request authenticates the user and returns an ID token along with an authorization grant to the client application as a part of the response the client might have requested.

 #### Request Parameters
 {:.api .api-request .api-request-params}